Elbingen

-Elbingen is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Elbingen is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-The community lies in the Westerwald between Montabaur and Westerburg.
+The municipality lies in the Westerwald between Montabaur and Westerburg.
 Surrounded by a well cared-for and charming landscape, Elbingen lies in the middle of a wooded area with many hiking and cycling trails.
-The community belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.
+The municipality belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.